jspotten/cs324-labs/04-lab-shell-pipeline/README.md

      <img src="pipeline-2cmds.png" width="800">

-     In particular, _only_ file descriptors 0, 1, and 2 are left open in each of the two child processes.
+     This example can be described as follows.
 In the first child process, descriptor 0 (standard input) references the file description associated with the newly opened file (for reading), file descriptor 1 (standard output) references the file description associated with the write end of the pipe, and file descriptor 2 still references the file description associated with the terminal.
 In the second child process, descriptor 0 references the file description associated with the read end of the pipe, descriptor 1 references the file description associated with the newly opened file (for writing), and file descriptor 2 still references the file description associated with the terminal.
 All other file descriptors have been closed, but only _after_ they were duplicated onto the appropriate descriptors -- whether standard input or standard output.

      Remember that when multiple file descriptors are referencing the same system-wide file description entry (e.g., after a call to `fork()` or